seejohnrun/seejohnrun.github.io/_posts/2012-02-27-pro-php-nyc.markdown

 As of tonight, I m excited to say   you can sign up for <a href="http://meetup.com/pro-php">Pro PHP NYC</a> and get in on one.

-This isn t a typical PHP meetup group.
+This isn't a typical PHP meetup group.
 This group is for people writing <em>real</em> web code in PHP.
 Not people giving it a crappy name with single-file spaghetti code, but real engineers.

 If this suits you, sign up   we ve got some amazing events coming up!